 Your body needs a certain balance of amino acids (building blocks of protein) to support your bodily functions, particularly your liver and detoxification.
 The very balance you need is achieved when you eat the "whole animal" and ALL of its parts.
 When you just eat "muscle meats" regularly, (chicken, pork, beef, lamb, etc.), you tend to create an amino acid imbalance in your body that favors inflammation and starves your liver!
 It is important to balance the amino acid profiles you put in your body.

 If you have been eating a Standard American diet, it would greatly benefit you to to try and eat for a more balanced protein consumption.
-The easiest way to achieve this is to restrict muscle meats while increasing anti-inflammatory proteins.

 How much protein do you eat per day?
 Are you getting enough?